skip to Main Content

 • Negotiating with the lender for an acceptable amount

-• Listing the property with an agent who specialized in short sales
+• Listing the property with an agent who specializes in short sales

 • Renegotiating with the lender if a potential buyer offers less than the lender agreed to